 To find out exactly what’s what in the world of performance gaskets and uprated fixings, read on…

 The head gasket is probably the most stressed gasket in the whole engine, as it has to seal oil ways, water ways, fuel/air mixture and exhaust gases, and has to operate under the extreme temperatures and pressures of mating the cylinder head to the block.
 This is why the head gasket is amongst the most common gaskets to fail in a high performance engine.

 Older head gaskets like those used in the original Lotus twin-cam engine were actually made from copper and asbestos, but modern-day standard gaskets are made from a composite material (which is often incorrectly referred to as a fibre gasket).
 The composite material is coated in a wax-like finish, and the head gasket will usually feature a bead of silicone around the oil and water ways to help create a better seal.

 The way a head gasket seals the oil and water ways is pretty conventional, but the most difficult job a head gasket has to do is create a seal between the cylinder head and block around the combustion chamber.
-The immense pressures and heat which are generated here make it an intrinsically difficult joint to seal.
+Immense pressures and heat are generated in such locations, which makes it an intrinsically difficult joint to seal.

 To overcome this, a head gasket features steel rings known as ‘fire rings’ that seal around top of the cylinder.
 The fire rings are crushed when the head is tightened onto the block (which is why torque settings are critical to ensure optimum gasket thickness is achieved) and creates a seal capable of dealing with the pressures and temperatures involved.
 However, when you start tuning your engine these pressures and temperatures are dramatically increased and frequently lead to failure of the standard head gasket.
 Therefore performance upgrades are needed.